r3dfx080/video_measurements/Panasonic_NV-SD400EU/EDIT_mod/README.md

 <hr>

-### This mod enables EDIT mode on Panasonic 300/350/400/450 series (maybe on even more models)
+### This mod enables EDIT mode on Panasonic 300/350/400/450 (maybe on even more models)

 <hr>